Tanzanian Saba Saba Festival, on Sat., July 8

-Our Sister Cities are famous for their Mountains and Waterways.
-They are associated with famous mountains such as Mt.
+Our Sister Cities are famous for Mountains and Waterways.
+They are linked with famous mountains such as Mt.
 Kilimanjaro and Mt.
-Meru, in Tanzania, the Wulingyuan Unesco World Heritage Site near Zhuzhou, the Japanese Southern Alps near Toyama, and Kostroma sits on the banks of the Volga River and Durham, England is just 20 miles inland from the North Sea.
+Meru, in Tanzania, the Wulingyuan Unesco World Heritage Site near Zhuzhou, the Japanese Southern Alps near Toyama, and with famous waterways such as the Volga River for Kostroma, the North Sea for Durham, England, and the Aegean Sea for Kavala.

 Sister Cities International celebrated their 60th Anniversary in 2016, based on President Eisenhower's goal of "Citizen Diplomacy" with "people to people contacts" around the world at his White House Summit in 1956.
 Durham started its Sister Cities journey in 1975 with a signing with Durham, England.
 This was formalized by associating with Sister Cities International in 1989 with Durham, England, Toyama, Japan and Kostroma, Russia.
-In 1991 we added Arusha, Tanzania and in 2012 we added Zhuzhou, China.
-In 2017, we added Kavala, Greece.
+In 1991 we added Arusha, Tanzania, In 2012 we added Zhuzhou, China and Kavala, Greece in 2017.

-Sister Cities promotes Peace through mutual respect, understanding and cooperation -- One Individual, One Community at a time.
-We celebrate this at the International Convention, July 13 - 16, 2016 in Washington, DC.
+The mission of Sister Cities is to promote Peace through mutual respect, understanding and cooperation -- One Individual, One Community at a time.

 The Mayors of the respective cities meet and sign the agreements.

 Durham is part of SCI - 560 US Cities and 1,855 International Cities in 150 countries!

 Kostroma, Russia Delegate Marina Serebryakova, Chief Specialist of the Tourism Department of Kostroma, presents a letter of greetings from the Mayor of Kostroma to Durham Mayor Bill Bell.